amijugjug/crypto-dashboard/README.md

 ### Features

 - **Responsive Navbar**: A navigation bar at the top that includes a search field for filtering cryptocurrencies and a theme switcher for light and dark modes.
+- **Carousel**: A carousel of some famous cryptocurrencies displaying their current prices.
 - **Cryptocurrency List**: A table displaying a list of cryptocurrencies with details such as symbol, name, price, market cap, and a favorites button.
 - **Crypto Details Page**: Clickable links on cryptocurrency names lead to a dedicated details page, displaying additional information and price history.
 - **Real-Time Updates**: Prices are updated in real-time using WebSocket connections.